waterbycounty

 What's happening with rivers in Vermilion Parish right now?

-Vermilion Parish's primary USGS streamgage on the Vermilion River is currently reading 890 cubic feet per second.
+Vermilion Parish's primary USGS streamgage on the Vermilion River has a pipeline snapshot of 890 cubic feet per second.
 Flow is within typical range for this gauge.
-For genuine real-time data, visit waterdata.usgs.gov.
+For the latest gauge feed, visit waterdata.usgs.gov.

 How does Vermilion Parish water compare to the Louisiana average?